limegimlet/learning/_posts/2020-12-02-wheres-the-cycling.md

 ![Smashrun heatmap](../../assets/images/2020/nov28_smashrun_heatmap.png)

-(For you runners out there, [Smashrun](http://www.smashrun.com) does an absolutely fantastic job of visualizing and classifying your runs in a way that's actually fun.)
+(For you runners out there, [Smashrun](http://www.smashrun.com) does an absolutely fantastic job of visualizing and classifying your run data in a way that's actually fun.
+I'm totally jealous.)

 ## The bright spot: Github activity spikes!

-The lemonade out of all these lemons is it gave me left me with a lot more time & energy to dust off this blog so I could finally share some Covid data explorations.
+The lemonade out of all these lemons is it left me with a lot more time, as well as the energy, to create a website and dust off this blog.

 ![Github heatmap](../../assets/images/2020/nov28_github_heatmap.png)

+The upshot is I could finally share some of the many Covid data explorations I've been working on since the first confinement.

+That being said, I'm feeling a very strong need to blog about something, _anything_,  that's not Covid.
+So expect to see a bit more variety—including more of the cycling variety—shortly!